Why Inner work?

 The leader who shied from the limelight:

-She put together a team and there was lot of material that she had to prepare and send out for the conference.
+She put together a team and there was a lot of material that she had to prepare and send out for the conference.
 She found that she had teamed up with three other guys and she was the only woman on the team.
 Somehow, she seemed to carry a major load of the conference duties.
 She took fabulous leadership in moving ahead.
 The conference started coming together and organisations were reached out.
-There was lot of traction and action.
+There was a lot of traction and action.
 The conference was a success and the colleagues pulled off a great job.

 It was time, at the end of the conference, when the recognitions were about to happen.
 She said- “I don’t know what happened but I just stepped back and allowed these 3 other colleagues to come forward to be seen and heard much more.”
 Right there, in front of the whole organisation she lost a significant opportunity to be seen and heard.

-The observer that she was, was telling her that- “You’re not actually ready to be there in the front.
+The observer that she was, was telling her – “You’re not actually ready to be there in the front.
 Is it really that you’ve done so much?
 It looks like other people have done as much or more.
 Why are you stepping forward?
 What if you go there and fall flat on your face because you’re going to be given the mic to speak?”
 The Parent voice being critical of her showed up.

 I believe that dealing with these limiting messages is a life skill.
 Why do I say it’s a life skill?